Chapter Eighty One IV

 “I’ll have better luck with it loaded.”

-Saunders hands me a full clip, I eject the empty one and slap in the full one without glancing at the weapon itself.
+Saunders hands me a full magazine, I eject the empty and slap in the full one without glancing at the weapon itself.

 The soldiers fired from the prone position, settling in, sighting and firing off in the semi-auto mode.

 I wait while a fresh target is set up a hundred yards away.
 The men in training had been firing at fifty, I smile inside.
 Saunders isn’t going to cut the DIA desk jockey any slack.

 “Do you mind if I stand, it seems more…..real?”